MIMIR: Deep Regression for Automated Analysis of UK Biobank Body MRI: Introduction

-This work presents a freely available software tool that can infer a wide range of these measurements automatically within hours.\footnote{github.com/tarolangner/ukb\_mimir} It can process UKB neck-to-knee body MRI, or image data from other studies that reproduce the protocol on similar demographics, and predict 72 measurements together with individual confidence intervals.
-In this work, the prediction model was created and retrospectively validated against existing data.
+This work presents \textit{\textbf{M}edical \textbf{I}nference on \textbf{M}agnetic resonance images with \textbf{I}mage-based \textbf{R}egression} (MIMIR), an experimental software that can infer a wide range of these measurements automatically.\footnote{\url{https://github.com/tarolangner/ukb_mimir}} It can process UKB neck-to-knee body MRI, or image data from other studies that reproduce the protocol on similar demographics, and predict 72 measurements together with individual confidence intervals.
+In this work, the prediction model was created, retrospectively validated, and tested against subsequently released data.
 The value of this system consists in making automated measurements conveniently available to researchers, months or years ahead of time, almost immediately whenever new UKB images are released.